Jonathan Paradise Israel Experience Scholarship

 - Student application form, including a budget (also available in LDC 230)

-Note: Although a firm choice of a specific educational program is not required at the time of application, students are advised to explore study options in Israel with Professor Louis Newman, Director of Judaic Studies, Director, Perlman Center for Learning and Teaching, Professor of Religious Studies, Weitz Center 122, x4191, or Mira Reinberg, Visiting Assistant Professor of Hebrew, LDC 262, x5178, before applying.
+Note: Although a firm choice of a specific educational program is not required at the time of application, students are advised to explore study options in Israel with Professor Stacy Beckwith, Professor of Hebrew and Director of Judaic Studies, LDC 261, x7033, or Yaron Klein, Assistant Professor of Arabic, LDC 262, x5178, before applying.

 Purpose: This fund was established by Elie Alyeshmerni, Carleton’s Hebrew instructor from 1978 to 1998, to honor his teacher, Professor Jonathan Paradise.
 Its purpose is to provide financial support to Carleton students who wish to learn more about the culture, history, and politics of Israel in order to better understand the global community in which they live.
 The amount of the scholarships will depend on the travel budgets of the proposals, as well as the number and quality of proposals received.

 Criteria: Students must be enrolled in Israel in a structured educational program, which need not be a university.
 Alternatively or in addition, they must be officially registered in a structured internship and/or volunteer program that provides important educational opportunities.

 Faculty Contact: Stacy Beckwith, Professor of Hebrew and Director of Judaic Studies, LDC 261, x7033.